“SUMMER OF lOVE”

 “It was fair in Malibu, not bad.”

-Their hips were brushing slightly and she wondered if he felt the same urges she had.
+Their hips were brushing, and she wondered if he felt the same urges she had.
 The briny sea air, sunshine, and a memory conspired a moment of sexual tension that confounded her.
 She felt Chase peering at her sideways.
 Was he feeling her vibes?
-She hoped he hadn’t read it as an invitation, because she was in no shape to be making a decision like that.
-She liked things exactly as they were in that very moment, all pleasure, no friction.
+She hoped he hadn’t read it as an invitation, because she was in no shape to be deciding something like that.
+She liked things exactly as they were at that moment, all pleasure, no friction.

-Exactly on cue, Chase turned his head slowly lifting his hand to pull a strand of her hair away while he touched his lips to her cheek lightly.
-She smiled because he wasn’t going to take advantage of her drunkenness.
-Neither did she object when he turned toward her, innocently removing her sunglasses, he stared into her eyes, grinning widely.
+On cue, Chase turned his head lifting his hand to pull a strand of her hair away while he touched his lips to her cheek.
+She smiled because he would not take advantage of her drunkenness.
+Neither did she object when he turned toward her, removing her sunglasses, he stared into her eyes, grinning.
 Samantha stepped up and pressed her hips to his.
-But she was way too stirred up seeing Nathaniel’s face in his.
-She knew it wasn’t there, but she wanted, needed, encouraged Chase to kiss her hard, and nearly lost herself in his embrace.
+She saw Nathaniel’s face in his.
+This stirred her.
+She knew it wasn’t there, but she wanted, needed, even encouraged Chase to kiss her hard, and lost herself in his embrace.
 His warm skin burnt against hers, his bare chest, his strong tanned legs invited her to devour him.

 “Hold on, Are you okay?”
 Chase said.